DamarisCaballero/store/README.md

 > Hello, there..

-If you like this project please give me a star
+If you like this project please give me a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>